 The health benefits of breastfeeding: Breastfeeding improves health outcomes, protects against obesity and reduces health care costs across the lifespan.
 Breast milk is designed by the body to provide the nutrients a baby needs based on age and feeding habits.
 It’s easier to digest and scientific data shows breastfeeding provides optimal nutritional, immunological and emotional nurturing for growth and development of infants and children.
 Breast milk protects against a myriad of infections and conditions that contribute to infant mortality and morbidity, including childhood obesity.
-For moms, it can help them return to their pre-pregnancy weight faster.
+For moms, it may help them return to their pre-pregnancy weight faster.
+The Centers for Disease Control and Prevention outlines the following benefits for moms and babies:

 The economic benefits of breastfeeding: In the United States, the benefits of breastfeeding could translate into millions of dollars of health system savings through decreased hospitalizations and pediatric clinic visits.
 For diarrhea alone, breastfeeding could reduce the approximately 200,000 U.S. children who are hospitalized each year at a cost of more than half a billion dollars (www.babyfriendlyusa.org).